UI-Research/mobility-from-poverty/documentation/overview.md

 * **Analyst & Programmer:** Rebecca Marx
 * **Year(s):** 2014 & 2018 (2010-2014 ACS & 2014-2018 ACS)
-* **Final data name(s):** `county_enviro_all.csv`, `county_enviro_subgroups.csv`
+* **Final data name(s):** `environment_county_all.csv`, `environment_county_sub_all.csv`, `environment_place_all.csv`, `environment_place_sub_all.csv`
-* **Data Source(s):** Environmental Protection Agency’s National Air Toxics Assessment data, 2014 & AirToxScreen data, 2018 (based on 2014 & 2017 National Emissions Inventory data); 2014 & 2018 5-year ACS data; Missouri Census Data Center Geocorr 2022: Geographic Correspondence Engine 2022
+* **Data Source(s):** Environmental Protection Agency’s National Air Toxics Assessment data, 2014 & AirToxScreen data, 2018 (based on 2014 & 2017 National Emissions Inventory data); 2014 & 2018 5-year ACS data; Missouri Census Data Center Geocorr 2018: Geographic Correspondence Engine 2018
 * **Notes:**
 * **Data Quality Index:** Census tracts with missing poverty information and a population > 0 for the `Poverty` subgroup type,  with missing hazard or poverty information of more than 5 percent were given a quality flag of `2`.
 This calculation was done using people in poverty for the `high_poverty` subgroup and people not in poverty for the `low_poverty` subgroup.
 Similarly, for the `Race` subgroup type, counties with missing hazard or race information of more than 5 percent of the county were given a quality flag of `2`, and the indicator used to weight the metric was used to generate the quality flag.
 Remaining census tracts were given a data quality flag of '1'.
 * **Limitations:** These data may not be updated with enough frequency for some communities.
 Annual data for a different derrivation of an air quality index are available via the EPA for a subset (about 1/3) of counties and core-based statistical areas (see  https://aqs.epa.gov/aqsweb/airdata/download_files.html#Annual).
-* **Missingness:** All 3,142 counties in the United States are represented and all but one census place contains census tracts with data.
+* **Missingness:** All 3,142 counties in the United States are represented and all but three census places contain census tracts with data.
 Some additional details:
-  1. There are 618 tracts without populations.
-Logically, most do not have hazard, race and income indices: 508 of the 618 tracts with zero population do not have a `haz_idx`.
+  1. In the county file for 2018 there are 645 tracts without populations.
+In 2014 there are 618 tracts without populations.
 All tracts with a population = 0 are dropped in the data sets.
-  2. There are 22 tracts with populations > 0 with missing `haz_idx`.
-This represents 0.015% of all observations in the data set.
-6 tracts have populations > 100 with missing `haz_idx`.
+  2. In the ocunty file for 2018 there are 13 tracts with populations > 0 with missing `haz_idx`.
+In 2014 there are 22 tracts with populations > 0 with missing `haz_idx`.
-  3. There are 147 additional tracts without populations that count for poverty estimates.
-10 of the 147 tracts with zero population for the people that are counted for the poverty metric do not have a `haz_idx`.
-Tracts with a population = 0 for the poverty metric are dropped for the poverty subgroup data set.
+  3. In place file for 2018 there are 650 tracts without populations.
+In 2014 there are 234 tracts in places without populations.
+All tracts with a population = 0 are dropped in the data sets.
+  4. In the place file for 2018 there are 13 tracts with populations > 0 with missing `haz_idx`.
+In 2014 there are 4 tracts with populations > 0 with missing `haz_idx`.

 ### Process